-Contrary to popular belief, fractures are not only breaks in the bone, cracks in the bone are also fractures and can occur in any bone of the body.
-As a result, it is not unknown for fractures, even severe examples, to go unnoticed by patients for months without treatment.
+Contrary to popular belief, fractures are not just complete breaks in the bone.
+They can also be cracks, and can occur in any bone in the body.
+This means that even severe fractures can sometimes go unnoticed for months without proper care.

 At East Coast Podiatry, we regularly see multiple foot fracture cases that have been ignored by patients, allowing more damage to accumulate over time.
 Our lower limbs and feet are specifically vulnerable to stress fractures because of the repetitive forces inflicted on them during walking, activities and daily life.
 Depending on the nature of the activity, the foot and ankle may experience a load of up to 300% your body weight.
 Contrary to popular understanding, those with low levels of activity can also sustain foot fractures.